Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-On May 17, 2019, the United States announced an agreement with Canada and Mexico to remove the Section 232 tariffs for steel and aluminum imports from those countries and for remove all retaliatory tariffs imposed on American goods by Canada and Mexico.
+On May 17, 2019, the United States announced an agreement with Canada and Mexico to remove the Section 232 tariffs for steel and aluminum imports from those countries and for the removal of all retaliatory tariffs imposed on American goods by Canada and Mexico.
 The agreement provides for aggressive monitoring and a mechanism to prevent surges in imports of steel and aluminum.
 If surges in imports of specific steel and aluminum products occur, the United States may re-impose Section 232 tariffs on those products.
 Any retaliation by Canada and Mexico would then be limited to steel and aluminum products.

 Carta Porte

-The Mexican Government introduced new invoicing methods and obligations under Complemento Carta Porte (Carta Porte).
+The Government of Mexico (GOM) introduced new invoicing methods and obligations under the name Complemento Carta Porte (Carta Porte).

 The new rules under Carta Porte will affect U.S. companies exporting via door-to-door services, Mexican owners of goods, transportation companies, and freight forwarders.
 This requirement will be applied to all importation and exportation of goods in transit within Mexican territory.

-- Goods that will be moved throughout the Mexican territory;
+• Goods that will be moved throughout the Mexican territory

-- Shipper/receiver information;
+• Shipper/receiver information;

-- Specific information about the shipper and receiver locations;
+• Specific information about the shipper and receiver locations

-- Information about the means of transportation;
+• Information about the means of transportation

 We strongly recommend U.S. exporters maintain close contact with their Mexican clients and partners to be aware of the legal, tax, and customs implications of this update.
 There is still a lack of clarification on requirements for compliance, and published guidance by the Mexican authorities may be hard to interpret.
-However, failure to comply with issuing the updated invoicing CFDI/Complemento Carta Porte with the bill of lading information will trigger fines and may result in shutdowns of the Mexican companies involved for three to fifteen business days.
+However, failure to comply with issuing the updated invoicing CFDI/Complemento Carta Porte with the bill of lading information will trigger fines and may result in shutdowns of the Mexican companies involved for three to 15 business days.

 Be aware that this information is based on public information issued by the Mexican Tax Authority, and it may be subject to change at any moment.
 The U.S. Commercial Service in Mexico can assist U.S. exporters in resolving customs-related issues.